RoboPhred/Oni2Xml/README.md

 # DEPRECATED

 This repository is no longer mantained.
+Version 1.1.0 will work up to the Rancher update.

-It is replaced by [oni-save-parser](https://github.com/RoboPhred/oni-save-parser)
+It is being replaced by [oni-save-parser](https://github.com/RoboPhred/oni-save-parser), and will eventually gain a user interface.

 ## Compatibility: